-When it comes to using these cards for travel, Transferwise simply can’t compete with Monzo or Revolut.
+When it comes to using these cards for travel, Wise (formerly TransferWise) simply can’t compete with Monzo or Revolut.

 This is because they charge you transaction fees (0.35-2.85%) for using your card abroad.

-What I absolutely love about Transferwise is that they have the lowest conversion fees when it comes to receiving international money transfers and converting it into GBP.
+What I absolutely love about Wise is that they have the lowest conversion fees when it comes to receiving international money transfers and converting it into GBP.

-As such we use our Tranferwise account a lot for our business.
-Beyond that I wouldn’t recommend it for travel purposes.
+As such we use our Wise account a lot for our business!

 Well that’s about it!

 I hope this has been a pretty useful and detailed comparison between Monzo and Revolut, more specifically with regards to how they can help you when travelling abroad.